andrewayyman/Pharmacy-Managment-System/README.md

 ## Contributor

-This project was a collaborative effort with [Esraa Ali](https://github.com/somaaali) for their contributions.
+This project was a collaborative effort with [Esraa Ali](https://github.com/somaaali).